5G built wrong? iPhone 12 battery tests raise questions for mini, Max

-When I used to write comprehensive iPhone reviews, the most time-consuming tests were some of the most important: battery evaluations to see how long each device would last under real world conditions.
+When I used to write comprehensive iPhone reviews, the most time-consuming tests were some of the most important: battery evaluations to see how long each device would last under real-world conditions.
 Apple typically made certain guarantees — different numbers for 3G and 4G talk time, internet access, and video playback — but as dedicated reviewers discovered, Apple’s official numbers weren’t always accurate.
 Sometimes, devices ran significantly longer than promised for some tasks, while shutting down prematurely in others.

-I’ll share two behind the scenes secrets here: First, conducting these tests fairly and consistently is a truly awful process for reviewers; god bless those who devote days to these measurements, because those who don’t typically rely on those who do.
+I’ll share two behind-the-scenes secrets here: First, conducting these tests fairly and consistently is a truly awful process for reviewers; god bless those who devote days to these measurements, because those who don’t typically rely on those who do.
 Second, battery life is particularly important at the dawn of any new cellular generation.
 As of today, 5G connections can under some conditions rapidly drain phone batteries, potentially leaving commuters without sufficient power when they return home from work, and millions of other users — executives, employees, or students alike — with nearly dead batteries before nightfall unless they’re recharged mid day.

 Early Android 5G phones anticipated this concern by including larger batteries than their predecessors.
 But the first 5G iPhones instead went in the opposite direction: The iPhone 12, 12 Pro, and 12 Pro Max actually have smaller batteries than last year’s models, and Apple added an iPhone 12 mini with the same 5G functionality but substantially less battery capacity.
-It’s no coincidence that Apple has clammed up on cellular battery life claims for iPhones: Having previously shifted to suspiciously soft “similar to last year’s model” battery metrics for prior iPhones, Apple then discontinued publishing cellular battery life measurements on its annually updated Battery Test Information page.
+It’s no coincidence that Apple has clammed up on cellular battery life claims for iPhones.
+Having previously shifted to suspiciously soft “similar to last year’s model” battery metrics for prior iPhones, Apple then discontinued publishing cellular battery life measurements on its annually updated Battery Test Information page.

 Verizon’s massive 5G marketing campaign has hung on the words “5G built right,” implying superior network performance thanks to faster millimeter wave 5G towers.
-But the network also depends on 5G devices built right, or at least well enough not to leave users without worries of mid day battery problems.
-Apple’s choice to go with smaller iPhone batteries this year could be their unexpected Achilles’ Heel — a critical performance dimension missed by early reviewers who don’t put in the testing time, even though battery life is really important to actual users.
+But the network also depends on 5G devices built right, or at least well enough not to leave users with worries of mid day battery problems.
+Apple’s choice to go with smaller iPhone batteries this year could be their unexpected Achilles’ heel — a critical performance dimension missed by early reviewers who don’t put in the testing time, even though battery life is really important to actual users.
 The iPhone 12 mini may be “the world’s smallest, thinnest, lightest, 5G phone,” but it could also have the shortest run time, a potentially huge problem for people expecting a full day of normal use.

 I repeatedly used the word “could” because this is a hugely unusual situation in so many ways.
 People in some countries, notably including the U.S., have at least temporarily cut back on the commuting cycles that traditionally strained phone batteries five days a week.
 Moreover, 5G isn’t some monolithic evil here, killing every iPhone battery equally; very significant network differences will force some 5G phones to maintain two cellular connections at once and/or use extra power for 5G downloads, while others might actually see lower battery drain with 5G than 4G, at least in some places and situations.